 Final Draft has been around for nearly 30 years.
 It began when co-founders Marc Madnick and Ben Cahan decided to address the need for a dedicated screenplay software.
 They knew the industry needed something that could keep up with the rigorous Hollywood standards.

 The software has been perfected and improved many times over the last 30 years.
-It is currently on its 11th official version, with new and improved features being released each update.
+It is currently on its 11th official version of Final Draft, with new and improved features being released each update.

 It is touted as the most professional screenplay writing software in the industry.
 However, some struggle because of the price.
 In this Final Draft review, I will go over all the main features of the software as well as look at the improvements and additions that come with Final Draft 11.